By Dirck Copeland – Technical Consultant

 The DNS (Domain Name System) is one of the most critical protocols in use on the Internet.
-Virtually every end user transaction involves a DNS query.
+Virtually every end-user transaction involves a DNS query.
 Every email, text message, and web page viewed requires interaction with a DNS server.
 With such a critical service, it’s no surprise that it has increasingly become the target of attack since its inception in 1983.
 There are multiple ways the DNS can be attacked.
-The current implementations of DNS are inherently insecure and prone to attack using various methods including cache poisoning, man-in-the-middle attacks, DDoS (Distributed Denial of Service) Amplification attacks, or simply just hijacking the registrar and changing the authoritative DNS servers to the choice of the attacker, among others.
+The current implementations of DNS are inherently insecure and prone to attack using various methods including cache poisoning, man-in-the-middle attacks, DDoS (Distributed Denial of Service) Amplification attacks, or simply just hijacking¹ the registrar and changing the authoritative DNS servers to the choice of the attacker, among others.
 One of the more common attack methods, cache poisoning, occurs when the attacker is able to insert their own unauthorized data into an unsuspecting DNS servers cache.
-With the increase in these attacks, it became apparent that there would need to be extensions to the original DNS protocol specification which resulted in the Internet Engineering Task Force (IEFT) publishing RFC 2535 in 1999 which has since been replaced by RFC 4033, RFC 4034, and RFC 4035 which was released in March 2005.
+With the increase in these attacks, it became apparent that there would need to be extensions to the original DNS protocol specification which resulted in the Internet Engineering Task Force (IEFT) publishing RFC 2535 in 1999 which has since been replaced by RFC 4033, RFC 4034, and RFC 4035 which was released on March 2005.

 The DNSSEC protocol was designed to allow DNSSEC aware DNS servers to coexist with the existing infrastructure without interruption.
 Deploying DNSSEC incrementally across the Internet requires a DNSSEC aware DNS server to operate transparently with DNS servers that are said to be DNSSEC oblivious or not enabled to participate in the DNSSEC protocol.
 A recursive DNS server which is oblivious to the protocol will still interoperate with a DNSSEC aware authoritative or recursive server, they will just not be able to enjoy the benefits provided by DNSSEC.

-The benefits are realized by providing authenticity of the returned DNS query, verify the integrity of the data by ensuring that the data received at the querying resolver was in fact the data sent from the queried name server, lastly if the data queried for does not exist, DNSSEC provides proof of non-existence.
+The benefits are realized by providing authenticity of the returned DNS query, verify the integrity of the data by ensuring that the data received at the querying resolver was, in fact, the data sent from the queried name server, lastly, if the data queried for does not exist, DNSSEC provides proof of non-existence.

 With the introduction of DNSSEC, new resource records were added to the DNS to accommodate the new features.
 Some of the more visible resource records are the resource record signature (RRSIG), next secure (NSEC), delegation signer (DS), and DNSKEY.
 The use of Public Key Cryptography (PKI) is integrated into the process of creating the zone files (they contain the resource records DNS uses to answer questions about a given domain).
 The signing of resource records results in the RRSIG, one signature for each resource record set (RRSET) in the zone.